S&P 500, Dow Jones Close Lower Amid Geopolitical Worries

 My takeaway from Friday remains in place: Stocks overall are flirting with their early March highs, threatening a clean breakout in defiance of a growing list of headwinds including negative seasonality (June is historically a poor month for stocks), the approach of another Federal Reserve rate hike next month and further tightening likely before the end of the year, evidence of economic slowing, sky-high market valuations and red-hot investor sentiment.

-Much continues to depend on the ability of President Trump to push through the tax cuts, healthcare reform and infrastructure spending plans.
+Much continues to depend on the ability of President Donald Trump to push through the tax cuts, healthcare reform and infrastructure spending plans.
 And much depends on how aggressively the Fed will tighten policy through the rest of the year.